 Six Lakes, named by counting

-Whoever named the lakes around here didn’t waste any imagination.
-There are six of them, strung together in northern Montcalm County, and they’re called First Lake, Second Lake, Third Lake, Fourth Lake, Fifth Lake, and Sixth Lake.
-The village that grew up among them took the obvious name: Six Lakes.
+Whoever named the lakes around here kept things simple.
+There are six in the chain, and they are called First Lake, Second Lake, Third Lake, Fourth Lake, Fifth Lake, and Sixth Lake.
+The community nearby took the obvious name: Six Lakes.

 Sources